 I created a Data Table visualization from an Index created using the latest version of my pattern, the one with “fullerrcode”.

 I filled in Split-rows consecutively for sub-buckets on the fields “fullerrcode”, “ipaddress”, and “interface”.
-I set the counts to 500 to ensure no lost data.
+I set the bucket sizes to 500 to ensure no lost data (for this limited log file, anyway).

 The result can be seen in the screen capture below.